-To make sure your resume is the one that jumps out at a recruiter, your content needs to be packed with relevant and pertinent information.
+To make sure your resume is the one that jumps out at a recruiter, your content needs to be packed with relevant information.

-- In an ideal world, you’ll get everything you want included on a single page resume.
+- In an ideal world, you’ll get everything you want on a single-page resume.
 This is easy for a hiring manager to get an overview and find your skills, qualifications, and experience.
 Go with this option when you’re new to working, haven’t got much of a work history yet, or are switching up industries and careers.

-- For a CV to apply for academic or science-based roles, it’s very likely you’ll have to go over more than one page since it’s important to list all of your relevant publications in your document.
+- For a CV to apply for academic or science-based roles, you’ll likely have to go over more than one page since it’s important to list all of your relevant publications in your document.

 It’s easy to see the reasons why you’d want to choose either option for the length of your resume.